antononcube/Raku-Clipboard/README-work.md

 use LLM::Functions;
 ```

-Here is an LLM prompt for code writing assistance:
+Here is an LLM prompt for code writing assistance (Raku-modified version of [this one](https://resources.wolframcloud.com/PromptRepository/resources/CodeWriter/)):

 ```perl6
 my $promptCodeWriter = q:to/END/;